Houston is great stopover city – or a great weekend getaway.

 It’s also a huge convention city.
-About 60,000 people were here recently for a quilters convention (who knew that was such a popular pastime?!) and the weekend after I was here Comicpalooza was on and characters were seen roaming the streets in between what ever it is they do in there.
+About 60,000 people were here just before we arrived for a quilters convention (who knew that was such a popular pastime?!) and the weekend after I was here Comicpalooza was on and characters were seen roaming the streets in between what ever it is they do in there.

 If you have a couple of days, there is plenty to do in H-Town!

 Including a selection of romantic Houston date ideas for a first date or if you’re a couple of old love birds!